zhdanov/home/README.md

 ![](https://raw.githubusercontent.com/zhdanov/home/master/Pictures/logo/logo-readme.png)

-This project is a collection of bootstrap scripts used to configure and provision my desktop environment on Ubuntu (20.04/22.04/24.04).
-Instead of full IaC, it focuses on lightweight, reproducible setup automation for a new workstation.
+This project is a collection of bootstrap scripts and dotfiles for configuring and provisioning my desktop environment on Ubuntu (20.04/22.04/24.04).
+Instead of full IaC, it focuses on lightweight, reproducible automation for setting up a new workstation.

 Last stable version: [2.0.0](https://github.com/zhdanov/home/releases/tag/2.0.0).